 Asagaya Pearl Center is the biggest shopping area in the neighborhood, offering over half a kilometer’s worth of eateries, shops, and services to locals and visitors alike.
 Located at the southern end of JR Asagaya station, you’ll be protected from the hot sun or cold winds with the window roof covering the pedestrian pathway as visitors go about shopping.
 From coffee shops, grocery stores, gyms, and clothing stores to ethnic restaurants (both Japanese and overseas), visitors have access to almost anything they want at Asagaya Pearl Center.

-Asagaya Pearl Harbor on Google Maps
+Asagaya Pearl Center on Google Maps

 Asagaya Pearl Center on Suginami Tokyo site (English)